Cian-Murray-Doyle/Food-Price-Forecast/README.md

 }
 ```

-Next we want to create functions we can call upon to automatically graph the cleaned data from the above function.
+Next, we want to create functions we can call upon to automatically graph the cleaned data from the above function.
 Firstly, we will create a function that will graph price trends over time.

 ``` r
 plot_price_vs_time <- function(prices, commodity) {